 If bringing a child, you will need to bring their birth certificate.

-All documents issued by foreign governments must be apostilled/legalized, then officially translated into Croatia.
+All documents issued by foreign governments must be apostilled/legalized, and then officially translated into Croatian.
 You can read more about how to prepare documents for the Croatian government here.